November 16, 2024

 In contrast, other Ethereum co-founders, including Vitalik Buterin, leaned towards a more decentralized and community-driven approach.
 They argued that Ethereum should remain an open-source project with minimal central authority to preserve its ethos of decentralization and innovation.
 This model, they believed, would encourage a broader range of contributions and foster a more vibrant ecosystem.
 The tension between these two visions highlighted the challenges of balancing decentralization with effective governance.

 These philosophical differences were not merely academic but had practical implications for how Ethereum would operate and evolve.
-Hoskinson’s push for a structured approach included the establishment of a non-profit foundation to oversee the project’s development and manage funds.
+Hoskinson’s push for a structured approach included the establishment of a non- foundation to oversee the project’s development and manage funds.
 However, this idea faced resistance from those who feared it would lead to centralization and stifle the community’s creativity.
 The debate over governance became a focal point of contention and raised questions about the project’s future direction.

 As the discussions continued, it became evident that a compromise was unlikely.
 The divergent visions for Ethereum’s future created a rift that was difficult to bridge.
 While both sides were committed to the project’s success, their fundamentally different approaches to achieving that success made it challenging to find common ground.
 This growing divide set the stage for the eventual departure of Hoskinson from Ethereum.